A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-- Grinding: Grind the solid sample into a fine powder using a mortar and pestle.
-This increases the surface area and facilitates extraction.
+1. Grinding/Homogenization: Grind the solid sample into a fine, homogenous powder using a mortar and pestle.
+Ensure thorough mixing to achieve a representative subsample.
+The particle size reduction increases surface area for better extraction efficiency.

 Significance: